abilandz/NAT3054/Lecture_3/make.md

 There are three conceptually different types of arguments in **cmake**:

-1. _bracket arguments_ &mdash; used to pass multi-line strings to commands preserving all empty characters, new lines, etc. For instance, if we save in the file "bracket.cmake" the following **cmake** script:
+1. _bracket arguments_ &mdash; used to pass multi-line strings to commands, preserving all empty characters, new lines, etc. For instance, if we save in the file "bracket.cmake" the following **cmake** script:

    ```cmake
    cmake_minimum_required(VERSION 3.22)